Ae7flux/fluxkeys/README.md

-# fluxkeys is a Blender keymap designed to minimise the use of modifier keys.
+# fluxkeys is a mouse oriented Blender keymap designed to minimise the use of modifier keys.